Minutenreis/AlgorithmischesBeweisenLAB/Readme.md

 it outputs to stdout in CaDiCaL style
 A proof is generated in the file `proof.drat`

+CDCL also has unittests which can be run with `python3.12 CDCL/test_cdcl.py`

 ## Other

 There are some convenience methods included.